 The change data capture functionality was introduced in SQL Server 2016 SP1.
 This feature allows SQL Server users to monitor databases and tables and stores the changes committed into specifically created CDC tables.
 The main objective of this post is to introduce you to Apache Kafka so that you can build a strong foundation and understand how to stream change data in your SQL Server database.

-In this blog, you will learn how to leverage Apache Kafka to continuously stream DML and DDL events that are committed to your SQL Server tables in real time so that other applications and services can easily consume them.
-By the end of this blog, we will simplify Kafka CDC SQL Server connection setup for you.
+In this blog, you will learn how to leverage Apache Kafka to continuously stream DML and DDL events that are committed to your SQL Server tables in real-time so that other applications and services can easily consume them.
+By the end of this blog, you can seamlessly set up the Kafka CDC SQL Server connection setup.

 Kafka Logo

-• Kafka provides connectors to import and export change records from databases and other systems as they occur.
+It also supports stream processing, enabling real-time data transformation and analysis.
+Additionally, Kafka provides connectors that allow seamless import and export of change records from databases and other systems as they occur.

 You will utilize the Debezium SQL Server connector, an open-source distributed platform built on top of Kafka Connect.
 Debezium is used for streaming rows from SQL Server Change Data Capture (CDC) to Kafka topics.